officialquake/face.us/README.md

 Press cmd + b

-go into folder and take dylib
+go into the file section, find the product folder, click open on finder and take the dylib

-cd (your folder)
+cd where the dylib and also where osxinj is

 start csgo